Lifestyle

 Registering with your embassy puts your name, location, and contact details on file with your home government’s consular team in the UAE.
 In normal times, this means you’ll receive official travel advisories and safety alerts by email or SMS.

-In a crisis, it means significantly more.
-Registered nationals are the first to receive shelter-in-place guidance, curfew notices, and – critically – instructions for government-organised evacuation flights if they become necessary.
+In an emergency it means significantly more.
+Registered nationals are among the first to receive shelter-in-place guidance, curfew notices, and instructions for any government-organised evacuation.
 It also means emergency services and consular staff have a way to reach you and your family directly, without you having to fight through jammed phone lines.

 A Note on WhatsApp Misinformation